KiraYamato94/LasMonjas/README.md

 # Submerged

 From Las Monjas 1.5.0 version, [Submerged](https://github.com/SubmergedAmongUs/Submerged) is included on the modpack and can be played either on roles game or any gamemodes.
-There's still a few changes exclusively when playing on Submerged:
+When a Submerged update is avaliable, a cyan button will appear on the bottom-left on the main menu to update Submerged.
+There's still a few changes when playing on Submerged exclusively:
 - Custom arrows points towards the closest Elevator if the target is on the other floor.
 - Central vents (the ones on the glass floor) can be used only by impostor roles.
 Any crewmate who can vent won't be able to use them.
 - Mimic has a visual bug, if you're transformed into other player and get out of a vent, the hat (if it's adaptative) goes back to its original color, but its only a visual bug for the Mimic player, meaning other players still see the correct hat color.